-- 2. Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply. - The period laid down in Article 4(3) of Decision 1999/468/EC shall be set at two months. - 3.
-Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply. - The period laid down for in Article 5(6) of Decision 1999/468/EC shall be set at two months. - 4.
-The Commission shall regularly inform the Committee of the overall progress of the implementation of the Specific Programme, and shall provide it with timely information on all RTD actions proposed or funded under this programme as specified in Annex V. - 5.
-The Committee shall adopt its rules of procedure.
+2. Where reference is made to this paragraph, Articles 4 and 7 of Decision 1999/468/EC shall apply.

+The period laid down in Article 4(3) of Decision 1999/468/EC shall be set at two months.

+3. Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply.

+The period laid down for in Article 5(6) of Decision 1999/468/ EC shall be set at two months.

+4. The Commission shall regularly inform the Committee of the overall progress of the implementation of the specific programme, and shall provide it with timely information on all RTD actions proposed or funded under this programme as specified in Annex V.

-The Commission shall arrange for the independent monitoring, assessment and review provided for in Article 7 of the Framework Programme to be conducted concerning the activities carried out in the fields covered by the Specific Programme.
+The Commission shall arrange for the independent monitoring, assessment and review provided for in Article 7 of the Framework Programme to be conducted concerning the activities carried out in the fields covered by the specific programme.